-Whether you need a gift to give for Christmas, Hanukah, a birthday, or graduation, why not give something that helps your recipient be their best self?
+Whether you need gifts to give for Christmas, Hanukah, a birthday, or graduation, why not give something that helps your recipient be their best self?

 I mean, there’s a time and a place for everything—some gifts should definitely be frivolous, fun, or luxurious.
-But giving a gift is also an opportunity to invite your recipient to make a chance in themselves and the world.
+But giving gifts is also an opportunity to invite your recipient to make a chance in themselves and the world.